Table of Contents

 Creating and printing your photo books can be a challenging ordeal.
-However, I finally have completed mine and learned a couple of things along the way.
+However, I finally completed mine and learned a couple of things along the way.
 So if you’re curious about how I chose the right services, things to keep in mind and talk about the results as well.
 Then this post is for you.

 I think most of the time I spent on this project was just trying to figure out what is possible.
-Testing different things, different services, different types of paper and learning from the mistakes made.
+Testing different things, different services, and different types of paper and learning from the mistakes made.
 Expensive mistakes I might add.

 Here's the end result, the digital version of my street photography book "Streets of Japan" is available for purchase: